muratk5n/thirdwave/en/README.md

 BEVs are also an ineffective, retarded midway creations right?
 They exist at the intersection of the wall plug and the auto vehicle.
-Popularized by white-collar office dwelling limpdicks whose view of the "outside" never goes beyond that wall plug, a bastardized product came into being which is the battery-electric car.
+Popularized by white-collar office dwelling Dem limpdicks whose view of the "outside" never goes beyond that wall plug, a bastardized product came into being which is the battery-electric car.
 Electricity transmission is not efficient, refueling, sorry recharging, certainly isn't - but a certain crowd likes these half-way, co-existing solution-looking non-solutions, so it received certain amt of undue attention.

 ---